 The General Fund is the primary operating fund of the City.
-At the end of 2021, fund balance was \$6,321,767.
+At the end of 2022, fund balance was \$6,028,245.
 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund disbursements.
-Unassigned fund balance represents 6 percent of total General Fund disbursements, while total fund balance represents 89 percent of that same amount.
-The fund balance of the City's General Fund increased by \$1,929,724.
-The City was able to provide a positive spending surplus within the general fund due to less expenditures being made than in 2020.
+Unassigned fund balance represents 5 percent of total General Fund disbursements, while total fund balance represents 90 percent of that same amount.
+The fund balance of the City's General Fund decreased minimally by \$293,522.